-The above quote from the Torah is among the final words that Yaakov spoke to his most beloved son, Yosef haTzadik, before he died.
+What can Torah teachers and fish recipes possibly have in common?
+Let's start with the final words Yaakov Avinu spoke to his most beloved son, Yosef haTzadik, before he died.
 It is an eternal blessing for Yosef's two sons, Ephraim and Menashe.

 This is certainly a curious bracha.
 What is so potent in the comparison of the children to increase and grow "like fish in the land?"